ONSgeo/addressbase_mapping_tool/readme.md

 Works well with [Open Geography Portal](https://geoportal.statistics.gov.uk/) maps.

 ### Instructions:
-Open mapping_tool.ipynb in Jupyter Notebook.
+Download this repo then open mapping_tool.ipynb in Jupyter Notebook (some instructions about how to do this are in the *docs* directory if you're lost).
 It has been set up with some sample data so you can work through that to see how it works, or if you prefer you can read the guide in the docs directory.

 This was made by [Samantha Iacob](mailto:samantha.iacob@ons.gov.uk) as part of her apprenticeship rotation through the ONS Geospatial team in DALI.